jorgebucaran/fisher/man/man1/fisher-help.md

 ## DESCRIPTION

-Help displays *command* documentation, usage, guides and tutorials.
+Help displays *command* documentation.

 Help is based in man(1) pages.
-To supply help with your own plugin or command, create one or more man.1~7 pages and add them to your project under the corresponding man/man% directory.
+To supply help with your own plugin or command, create one or more man pages and add them to your project under the corresponding man/man% directory.

 ```
 my_plugin